endymion/BeachAnalytics/site/pages/tags/herd-immunity.md

 spread unchecked and expect to see "only" 60% infected, or "only" 46 million deaths.

-One reason is that the infection fatality rate rises when health care systems are overrun.
+One reason is that <mark>the infection fatality rate rises when health care systems are overrun</mark>.
 The eye-opening conclusion of the Imperial College report in March was that many more people would die without mitigation and suppression measures.{% cite imperial-college:global-impact %}

 ## Overshoot

 Another reason is "overshoot", a key concept about the timing of the epidemic.{% cite bergstrom:overshoot %}
-When the epidemic reaches the herd immunity threshold, it doesn't immediately stop spreading.
+<mark>When the epidemic reaches the herd immunity threshold, it doesn't immediately
+stop spreading</mark>.
 It has a sort of momentum.{% cite oxford:overshoot %}  You reach herd immunity at the point when each infected person infects less than one other person, but people are still getting infected at that point.
-That point where you reach herd immunity, perhaps 60%, is the _peak_ of the epidemic, not the _end_ of the epidemic.
+That point where you reach <mark>herd immunity, perhaps 60%, is the _peak_ of the epidemic, not the _end_ of the epidemic</mark>.

 <center>
 {% twitter https://twitter.com/ct_bergstrom/status/1252009362849009664?s=21 %}